Does your dog eat poop? Why do they do that?

 Canines seem to enjoy many smells and tastes that people find offensive.
 For example, dogs are generally attracted to the odor of feces while investigating their environment.
 Some dogs, including puppies, will even eat the poop of cats and other animals.
 The technical term for that is coprophagia.

 This behavior is akin to scavenging, which is a common pack characteristic.

 Eating feces is usually a behavioral problem.
 That is true, especially in curious puppies that explore different things by picking them up in their mouth.
-In addition, coprophagia usually attracts a great deal of attention from the owner, which reinforces the behavior.
+In addition, coprophagia usually attracts a great deal of attention from the owner, reinforcing the behavior.
 Coprophagia in puppies usually clears up by the time the pup becomes an adult.
-However, taking measures early can help reduce the possibility of behavior becoming a long-term habit.
+However, taking early measures can help reduce the likelihood of the behavior becoming a long-term habit.

 Preventing access to feces is the best way to correct behavioral coprophagia.
-Keep your yard thoroughly clean, and keep your dog under constant supervision when outdoors.
+Keep your yard thoroughly clean and your dog under constant supervision when outdoors.

 As soon as your dog begins to sniff or investigate fecal material, interrupt it.
 There is no basis for punishments such as “sticking the dog’s nose in it,” Such punishment can actually increase the problem.

-Certain medical problems can cause or worsen coprophagia.
-That is a more likely explanation when coprophagia develops in adult dogs.
+Some medical issues can cause or worsen coprophagia.
+That is a more likely explanation for when coprophagia develops in adult dogs.